sqlcomponents/sqlcomponents/.github/ISSUE_TEMPLATE/refactoring_report.md

 ---
 name: Refactoring report
-about: Create a report to help us code maintainability
+about: Create a report to help us in code maintainability
 title: "[Refactoring] Title"
 labels: refactoring
 assignees: ''